JacobBruce/CosmicVoid/README.md

 ## DEFAULT CONTROLS:

 Control settings can be changed in the settings.cfg file.
+Scroll lock will enable/disable mouse control.
 Click a star, planet, or moon to select it and L to lock onto it.
 WASD for movement, up and down keys for vertical movement, page up to increase speed, page down to decrease speed.
-You'll need to decrease a lot to enter a solar system, and I haven't yet animated planet orbits so the planets will just be lined up next to the star.
-Distances are to scale but planet sizes are increased by 1000x otherwise it's nearly impossible to find them in a solar system, but that setting can be changed fairly easily by editing Resource.h and also the compute.cl kernel.
+You'll need to decrease a lot to enter a solar system, and planets will be a bit hard to find even though they are unrealistically enlarged.
+Planet sizes and other settings can be changed by editing Resource.h and the compute.cl kernel.

 ## DEPENDENCIES: